 All native animals are protected.
 Information on useful contacts to aid injured animals and provide wildlife first aid.

-Moreton Bay Region is home to a rich diversity of native animals.
+Moreton Bay Region is home to a rich diversity of animals.
 We are privileged to have a wide variety of natural habitat types.

 A habitat is a place where living things live and how they survive in that area.